NrgXnat/xnat-docker-compose/README.md

 ## Introduction

 This repository contains files to bootstrap XNAT and JupyterHub deployment.
-Note that this isn’t in an XNAT release yet but will be coming in the next couple of months.
-You’re welcome to start previewing the feature in the meantime.

-It is not advisable to run this in a production XNAT:

- - We do not guarantee forward compatibility.
- - If a user has access to an XNAT project, they will have access to run arbitrary code from Jupyter.
-We're currently working on improvements to access control whereby site admins can, optionally, restrict Jupyter access to trusted users only.

 The build creates four containers: